RamiRibat/AMMI-RL/README.md

 ### Installation
 #### Ubuntu 20.04

-Move into `rl-ammi` directory, and then run the following:
+Move into `AMMI-RL//` directory, and then run the following:

 ```
-conda create -n rl-ammi python=3.8
+conda create -n ammi-rl python=3.8

 pip install -e .